Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    non-trivial, a top-level README file should be included to document the process.

 10. "biocViews:" field: REQUIRED!
-Specify one or more [biocViews categories][BioC].
+Specify at least two [biocViews categories][BioC].
 Multiple terms are encouraged but terms must come from the same package type (Software, AnnotationData, ExperimentData, Workflow).